jonas-peeters/EasyScoreboards/README.md

     Please note that the usage of `PLAYERBALANCE` will give you
-    an error in the console on 1.8 because the economy API is not implemented in this version
+    an error in the console on 1.8 because the economy API is not implemented in this version.

 `ONLINECOUNT` will be replaced with the number of online players